New Rules for Liver-Kidney Allocation—What You Need to Know

 - Participants will gain knowledge about changes to liver and kidney waiting list functionality around the new policy and documentation required for compliance

 The webinars below are viewable by AST members with an AST log-in.

 Optimizing Immunosuppression in Liver Transplant Patients

 While immunosuppression is effective in preventing rejection following LT, it may be sub-optimal for some recipients or too aggressive in others, leading to complications of under- or over-immunosuppression.
 Many programs have a "one size fits all" approach, leading to standard protocols for everyone and only changed when complications occur (rejection or infection, etc).
 The field needs to move toward more personalized approaches incorporating clinical characteristics, disease states, diagnoses at the time of transplantation, etc in order to optimize immunosuppression therapy.
 This four-part webinar series discusses the use of different approaches and the data that support their implementation.
 Click "Browse Sessions" or "Entire Conference" to view the four sections.
 Developed by the AST Liver and Intestinal Community of Practice.

-The webinars below are viewable by anyone.
+The webinars below are available to all.

 ASTS/AST Update on White House Organ Summit Commitments

 ASTS and AST are pleased to offer a free one-hour webinar to provide additional information and answer questions related to the call for commitments at the White House Organ Summit in June.
 The webinar will feature Jennifer Erickson from the White House Office of Science & Technology Policy.

 The White House Organ Summit was focused on reducing the wait list for transplantation.
 During that meeting, a number of organizations announced new initiatives that were innovative and collaborative and intended to address the organ shortage.
 In follow-up from the Summit, the White House has publicly announced an opportunity for additional commitments focused on transplantation.